 Are there any changes to passenger rights?

 The UK Government has guaranteed that for passengers flying out of the UK, there will be no change.
-EU passenger rights will stay the same, as they’ll be carried over into UK law straight after the EU exit.
+EU passenger rights will remain the same as they’ll be carried over into UK law straight after our exit from the EU.

-- travellers who are not allowed to board, are delayed, or face cancellations are still given the same assistance and compensation that they would be today – the Civil Aviation Authority (CAA) has more on this
+- Travellers who are not allowed to board, are delayed, or face cancellations are still given the same assistance and compensation that they would be today – the Civil Aviation Authority (CAA) has more information on this

 Will you need a new driving licence?

-In the case of no deal, your UK driving licence might not be valid by itself anymore when you’re driving in the EU.
-It’s possible you’ll need to apply for an International Driving Permit (IDP).
+After Brexit, your UK driving licence may not be valid when driving in the EU.
+In some countries, you’ll need to apply for an International Driving Permit (IDP).

-An IDP is a special licence that you’d carry along with your normal driving licence.
-It lets you drive outside the UK.
-There are different types of IDP depending on which country you’ll be driving in.
+An IDP is a special licence that you’d carry along with your normal driving licence, permitting you to drive in the EU.
+There are different types of IDP, depending on which country you’ll be driving in.
+If you are taking your own vehicle, you will also need a Green Card from your insurer and a GB sticker displayed on your vehicle.

-Before travelling and ahead of picking up your hire car in the EU, please check the most up to date information on gov.uk and read the terms and conditions of the hire car company you’ve used.
+Before travelling or picking up your hire car in the EU, please check the most up to date information on gov.uk and read the terms and conditions of the hire car company you’ve used.

-For the latest information about vehicle insurance, please check this gov.uk page.
+For the latest information and guidance about vehicle insurance including Green Cards, please read this gov.uk page.

 Will the European Health Insurance Card (EHIC) still be valid?